advename/The-React-Library-guide/README.md

 We achieved our final `package.json` goal.

 ## 3.3.0 – Additional Steps
 We've seen the basic setup and configuration of our library build.
-In addition, there are many additional steps that can be added to handled other kind of resources.
+In addition, there are many additional steps that can be added to handle other kinds of resources.

 ### 3.3.1 – Images
-Handling images in a library always is a tricky part.
-How do we guarantee that image imports are correctly resolved, when an application consumes our library?
+Handling images in a library is always a tricky part.
+How do we guarantee that image imports are correctly resolved when an application consumes our library?

 A popular solution to this question is converting the image to Base64, and inline it **in the HTML**.
 This completely removes the need for import resolution.
 However, this leads to a 33% increase in disk size.
-Therefore, as a general advice, keep the amounts and sizes of images in a library to a minimum and limit yourself mainly to SVG images.
+Therefore, as a general advice, keep the amount and sizes of images in a library to a minimum and limit yourself mainly to SVG images.

-Handling and converting images can be done with the help of the [`@rollup/plugin-image`](https://github.com/rollup/plugins/tree/master/packages/image) plugin.
+Handling and converting images can be done thanks to the [`@rollup/plugin-image`](https://github.com/rollup/plugins/tree/master/packages/image) plugin.
 The plugin handles JPG, PNG, GIF, SVG and WebP files.

 ```sh
 yarn add --dev @rollup/plugin-image